rojinatefimehr/EE334/README.md

-EE334 COMPUTER ARCHITECTURE SPRING 2024 BRANCH TARGET BUFFER PROJECT
+EE334 COMPUTER ARCHITECTURE SPRING 2024 BRANCH TARGET BUFFER PROJECT:

 Objective: To write a program that simulates a branch target buffer (BTB) that performs dynamic branch prediction.
 Input: A long set of PC addresses from program traces.
 Programming language: Use any programming language (C++, Phyton, Java, ...).
 Program/code sharing: Code sharing is not allowed.
 Students with code sharing will get 0